 Like every revolutionary before us, we find ourselves in a historical moment in the wake of the Covid pandemic and the acceleration of economic and political crises; a moment where we seem to be rapidly approaching the gigantic fork in the road of modern history: socialism or barbarism?
 Will we finally see global communist revolution, or will we lose once and for all to the capitalist vampire?
 We have our optimists who, having seen increased revolutionary consciousness and practice both in the Global South (Bolivia, Venezuela, Cuba, Chile, Nigeria, and so on) and within the imperialist countries (uprisings in the US, increased strikes and labor activity throughout the West, the yellow vests in France), believe we’re on our way to a socialist future.
 We also have our pessimists who, having seen the rise of Fascism throughout the world (US, Italy, France, Eastern Europe, Brazil, and so on), believe barbarism is imminent.
 We find ourselves in a position where the future of humanity is dependent on revolutionary action and ruptures within the global paradigm.
 The big question is: how can we organize and create revolution?

-However, Marxism is contemporarily discredited and lazily disparaged in academia, throughout the ISAs, and even amongst the ‘left’.
+The problem is that Marxism is contemporarily discredited and lazily disparaged in academia, throughout the ISAs, and even amongst the ‘left’.
 I have seen communists hesitant to identify as Marxists.
 If Marxism was central, or almost central, to successful revolutionary activity, then why is it so discredited today?

 There are many explanations for this phenomenon.
 One is that the failure of the Marxist-Leninist revolutionary sequence to progress towards communism, and instead towards a revisionist mixed economy, turned leftists off from identifying as Marxists.
 In Continuity and Rupture, J Moufawad Paul argues that many abandoned Marxism-Leninism once it could no longer overcome its own limits, which were exposed in the 90s after the fall of the Eastern Bloc and China opening itself up to capitalist investment.
-He then argues that Postmodernism and its adjacent ideologies (post-structuralism, post-Marxism, deconstruction, etc) emerged in the theoretical void left by Marxism-Leninism in the academy, and this void only existed because of the ‘defeat’ of revolutionary communism/Marxism.
-Another explanation comes from Martha Gimenez in a Marxist feminist critique of materialist feminism1, where she argues that postmodernism and its adjacent ideologies are popular because they discredit Marxism.
+He then argues that Postmodernism and its adjacent tendencies (post-structuralism, post-Marxism, deconstruction, etc) emerged in the theoretical void left by Marxism-Leninism in the academy, and this void only existed because of the ‘defeat’ of Marxism.
+Another explanation comes from Martha Gimenez in a Marxist feminist critique of materialist feminism, where she argues that postmodernism and its adjacent ideologies are popular because they discredit Marxism.
 Academic institutions and publishing companies, themselves owned and operated by members of the bourgeoisie, are more inclined to publish anti-Marxist versions of materialist inquiry.
 The discrediting of Marxism was a part of the class struggle in knowledge in the mid to late 20th century in response to the developing threat of the USSR and China, both explicit Marxist projects, even if both deviated towards revisionism in the end.
 We are now feeling the effects of this ideological class struggle, even while we’re still in the struggle, and this is seen to the point where even communists are uncomfortable calling themselves Marxists.